ChebanEvgen/NCR-CTM-COM-Wrapper-CTMOleClient-/README.md

 This repository contains a C# COM (OLE) wrapper library for integrating NCR SelfServ™ Cash Tender Module (CTM) with 1C:Enterprise 8.3 (ordinary forms).
 It provides a managed interface to the native `libctmclient-0.dll` for cash management operations in Point-of-Sale (POS) systems, such as accepting/dispensing cash, transaction handling, and device status monitoring.

 The wrapper is designed for seamless use in 1C 8.3 environments, enabling cash machine control without direct P/Invoke complexity.
-It's based on the [NCR SelfServ Cash Tender POS Integration SDK User Guide (Release 1.2)](https://github.com/ChebanEvgen/NCR-CTM-COM-Wrapper-CTMOleClient-/blob/main/docs/CTM_POS_Integration.pdf).
+It's based on the [NCR SelfServ™ Cash Tender POS Integration SDK User Guide (Release 1.2, B005-0000-2151 Issue E)](https://github.com/ChebanEvgen/NCR-CTM-COM-Wrapper-CTMOleClient-/blob/main/docs/CTM_POS_Integration.pdf).

 ## Features